 Abuse of drugs or alcohol can have negative effects on children.
 If you are drinking or using around your kids, you endanger their:

 STEP 1: If a report of abuse is accepted, the Hotline Counselor sends a typed report of the allegations to the local investigation County office where the victim is located, usually within one hour of the phone call.
 This can be a Sherriff’s office or a local Department of Children and Families office.

 STEP 2: After the report of abuse is sent to the local office, it is assigned to a Child Protective Investigator (CPI).
 The investigator has up to 24 hours to initiate contact with the subjects of the report.
 In situations in which it is believed the victim is at imminent risk of harm, the investigator will respond as soon as possible.

-STEP 3: All cases are simultaneously transmitted to local Child Protection Teams (CPT) for review.
+STEP 3: All cases are simultaneously transmitted to local Child Protection Teams, or CPTs, for review.
 The CPT completed face-to-face medical evaluations, if needed.
 If there is need for medical review, this can include forensic interviews, family social assessments, medical exams, psychiatric and psychological evaluations.
 Reports are processed within four working days of receipt.